KimJorgensen/easyflash/Hardware/ef3-vhdl/README.txt

+EasyFlash 3 CPLD Firmware version 1.2.0, April 2018, are
+Copyright (c) 2018 Kim Jorgensen, are derived from EasyFlash 3 CPLD Firmware 1.1.1, and are distributed according to the same disclaimer and license as EasyFlash 3 CPLD Firmware 1.1.1

-EasyFlash 3 CPLD Firmware
+EasyFlash 3 CPLD Firmware versions 0.9.0, December 2011, through 1.1.1, August 2012, are

-(C) Thomas 'skoe' Giesel
+Copyright (c) 2011-2012 Thomas 'skoe' Giesel

 License
 =======